Portfolio / Human-Computer Interaction

 Lecture / Business / Strategy

-In the 2021 Global Strategy Leader Program, I designed nine hours of lectures for about 40 students, including lectures, exercises, and applied problems.
+In the 2021 Global Strategy Leader Course, I designed nine hours of lectures for about 40 students, including lectures, exercises, and applied problems.
 The materials mainly covered the income statement and balance sheet, and I also created a three-hour comprehensive exercise using Apple as the target company.

 GAP Fund Pre-BIP Selection teaser